mattermost/docs/source/help/settings/account-settings.md

 Email notifications are sent for mentions and direct messages after you’ve been offline for more than 60 seconds or away from Mattermost for more than 5 minutes.
 Change the email where notifications are sent from **Account Settings > General > Email**.

 #### Words That Trigger Mentions
-By default, you will receive mention notifications from your non-case sensitive username, mentioned @username, @all, and @channel.
+By default, you will receive mention notifications from your non-case sensitive username, mentioned @username and @channel.
 Customize the words that trigger mentions by typing them in the input box.
 This is useful if you want to be notified of all posts on a certain topic, for example, “marketing”.

 ## Integrations
 Settings to configure incoming and outgoing webhooks for your team.